 On the front side you obviously have the projector bulb and on the back side you have the connection slots.
 Starting from the far left there is the power button which is self explanatory, then you have the Micro SD car slot followed by the HDMI, USB, audio port, and then two USB-C ports.

 The PicoPix Max utilized TI (Texas Instruments) DLP technology and an RGB-B LED bulb.
-There is a contrast ration of 10,000.
-The contrast ration is essentially a comparison between the dark and light contrast on the screen.
-So the higher the contrast ration the greater the juxtaposition between the darkest and lightest the screen gets.
+There is a contrast ratio of 10,000.
+The contrast ratio is essentially a comparison between the dark and light contrast on the screen.
+So the higher the contrast ratio the greater the juxtaposition between the darkest and lightest the screen gets.
 For example at 10,000:1 the light image will be 10,000 times brighter than the dark image.
-You will be able to notice the difference primarily in a perfectly dark room, otherwise in a very bright room you would not see much change between a 2000:1 contrast ration and a 10,000:1 contrast ration.
+You will be able to notice the difference primarily in a perfectly dark room, otherwise in a very bright room you would not see much change between a 2000:1 contrast ratio and a 10,000:1 contrast ratio.

 Overall you can expect good quality video and performance from the PicoPix Max however you should not be expecting the kind of quality you get from a home theater powered projector with 4,000 lumens.
 If you go into it understanding what to expect you should not be disappointed.